Infernal (Nando Reis album)

-Background, recoridng and release
+Background, recording and release

 After releasing his previous disc, Para Quando o Arco-Íris Encontrar o Pote de Ouro, Reis toured with the American musicians who played in the album, but he was disappointed at the small success of the shows.
 Believing their quality to be worthy of more attention, he decided to "record the show", but with a studio album.

 The album was recorded in two days, a Saturday and a Sunday, the first dedicated to rehearsals and the second to the recording itself.
 The songs were recorded as in a "live" performance and extra takes were only needed because producer Tom Capone wanted to add some things to some songs, like his guitar on "A Minha Gratidão É Uma Pessoa".
 The album was ready since 2000, but it was only released in the following year in order not to disturb Titãs's schedule.

 "My Pledge of Love" was expected to be the first single, but the label didn't want to promote the album with an English-language song, so "Eu e Ela" was selected instead.

 The album wasn't followed by a tour, but Reis did a release show at Canecão on 14 May 2002.